 Most production software lives or dies on the API layer.
 We build REST and GraphQL backends in Node.js, Python (FastAPI or Django), or Go — whichever is the right tool for the job.
-We design APIs that survive real use: idempotent writes, paginated reads, rate limiting, audit logging, versioning that doesn't break clients, and OpenAPI specs your frontend team can actually use.
+We design APIs that survive real use: idempotent writes, paginated reads, rate limiting, audit logging, versioning that keeps existing clients working, and OpenAPI specs your frontend team can actually use.

 Examples we've shipped: a domain-provisioning service that handles DNS, Nginx vhosts, and Let's Encrypt SSL through a single REST call; integration layers for iGaming back-offices unifying half a dozen product APIs.